PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 80

+objectWillChange is a publisher property that class that conform to ObservableObject have.
+This property was used to sigal changes have made.
+We can use objectWillChange.send() method in willSet property observer to copy this behavior but with extra freedom of execute certain code before it sign the change to UI update.

+we can use Task{} to do async function call, but we also assign this Task{} output to a variable, this way we can use the result of the async function whenever we want.
+Task.result is of type Result<ReturnType/(),Error/Never>, that the first parameter cooresponse to the return type of the passing closure to Task{} and second parameter cooresponse to error Task will throw, Never when no error can be throw.
+By using Task.result we can store the output of our async calls and deal with it later.
+Notice, we don't need to write catch block for Task because it will automatically catch it, and put it in result.

+Then, we can use it like this in switch statement:

+switch result {
+    case .success(let str):
+        output = str
+    case .failure(let error):
+        output = "Error: \(error.localizedDescription)"
+}

+when streching a image over its original size, siwftUI will blend the image so that it look smooth, that is interpolation.
+If we don't want it, use modifier .interpolation(.none) to pervent that.
+/////
 SwiftUI Day 79

 @EnvironmentObject wrapper is another wrapper that help moving data from view hierarchy, it different from @ObservebaleObject in that it can retrive from the environment directly rather than passing by parent view.
 Notice, children view are in the same environment as the parent.